aws/sagemaker-python-sdk/doc/using_mxnet.rst

 For versions 1.4 and higher:
 ----------------------------
 - a tuple with two items: the response data and ``accept_type`` (the content type of the response data), or
-- the response data: (the content type of the response will be set to either the accept header in the initial request or a default)
+- the response data: (the content type of the response will be set to either the accept header in the initial request or default to application/json)

 For versions 1.3 and lower:
 ---------------------------